ngrok/ngrok-docs/docs/guides/using-labels-within-ngrok.md

 `location=dc1`

-It is recommended to configured multiple labels on a tunnel group in order to keep the label combinations unique for a specific application.
+It is recommended to configure multiple labels on a tunnel group in order to keep the label combinations unique for a specific application.
 Having more complex label combinations can prevent tunnels for other applications from unexpectedly connecting to any incorrect tunnel groups.

 ## Pre-deploying Labeled Tunnels on Devices